Lead toxicity occurs after occupational or home exposure to lead. There is no threshold level for toxicity.

 Causes neurodevelopment dysfunction in children and a range of cardiovascular, renal, neurologic, and hematologic dysfunctions in adults.

 The mainstay of treatment is removal of the source.
-Chelation therapy is given if blood levels exceed 44 micrograms/dL in a child or 70 micrograms/dL in an adult, or if the patient is symptomatic.
+Chelation therapy is given for blood levels ≥45 micrograms/dL in a child or >70 micrograms/dL in an adult, or if the patient is symptomatic.

 Acute lead encephalopathy is a medical emergency requiring aggressive chelation therapy in an intensive care setting.